-Adults can also suffer with an umbilical hernia, caused from repeated strain, being overweight, pregnancy or excessive coughing.
-These hernias are unlikely to improve naturally though, and are more likely to get worse over time.
+Adults can also suffer from an umbilical hernia, caused by repeated strain, being overweight, pregnancy or excessive coughing.
+These hernias are unlikely to improve naturally though and are more likely to get worse over time.

 Hiatus hernias are different to the previous three, as it is the stomach that escapes, rather than the bowel.
 In this case, the stomach pushes through the diaphragm into the chest.

 The diaphragm is the muscle that separates the chest cavity from the abdominal cavity and hiatus hernias are caused due to a weakness, or opening in this muscle.